FourierMourier/link_scaner/README.md

 - Use the command-line arguments to specify the scanning parameters.
 - Ensure you have Python 3.x installed.
 - Example command to execute the script is provided above.

+# Public Domain Software
+This software is released to the public domain without any license restrictions.

 # Acknowledgments
 This README was created with the assistance of OpenAI's ChatGPT, a large language model.